 A registered medical practitioner3 who was present at a still-birth or who examined the body of a still-born child may be required to provide a certificate for the purposes of registering the still-birth4.

-Until a day to be appointed5 where a person who has died was attended by a registered medical practitioner during his last illness, the practitioner must sign a certificate stating the cause
+Until a day to be appointed5 where a person who has died was attended by a registered medical practitioner during his last illness, the practitioner must

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.